John Barrett (tennis)

+John Edward Barrett, MBE (born 17 April 1931) is a British retired tennis player, television commentator and author.

 Biography

+He was born in Mill Hill, North West London, the son of Alfred Edward Barrett, a leaf tobacco merchant, and Margaret Helen Barrett (née Walker).
+He had one sister, Irene Margaret Leppington (1925–2009), a research chemist.
+His father had the rare distinction of having played both for Leicester Tigers RFC as a wing three-quarter and for Leicester Fosse FC (the former Leicester City) as a wing half.

-Educated at University College School in Hampstead, he was a prominent British junior tennis player and won the National Schoolboy title in 1948.
+Educated at University College School in Hampstead, Barrett was a prominent British junior tennis player and won the National Schoolboy title in 1948.
 He also played three years of junior country rugby for Middlesex, captaining an unbeaten team in his last year.
-He was twice the Royal Air Force tennis champion during his period of National Service which he completed before going up to St. John's College, Cambridge (1951–1954), where he gained an honours degree in History.
+He was twice the Royal Air Force tennis champion during his period of National Service which he completed before going to St. John's College, Cambridge (1951–1954), where he gained an honours degree in history.
 He represented Cambridge in three winning years against Oxford, captaining the team in his last year, and twice represented Oxford and Cambridge in the biennial match against Harvard and Yale for the Prentice Cup, winning in 1952 and losing in 1954.

 He went on to compete at Wimbledon for eighteen years from 1951, reaching the third round of the singles on four occasions and the quarter-finals of the mixed doubles three times.
 At his peak he was ranked as his country's fifth best singles player.
 His five career singles tiles wins from ten finals were at the North of England Hard Court Championships at Scarborough on clay in April 1953, the same month he won the Roehampton Hardcourt tournament at Roehampton also on clay.
 In September 1953 he won the Welsh Covered Court Championships at Llandudno on indoor wood courts.
 In April 1956 he won the Hurlingham Hardcourt tournament on clay.
 His last title was at the Northern Championships in Manchester on grass in May 1966.

 His doubles successes included the capture of the 1953 National Covered Court title with Don Black of Rhodesia and the 1956 Asian Doubles with Roger Becker.
 In 1956 he became a Davis Cup player and was appointed captain of the British Davis Cup team for the years 1959–1962.
 Three years later he established and ran the LTA Training Squad, known as "The Barrett Boys" which set new standards of fitness in British tennis between 1965 and 1968.